elliewix/dhoxss17-sql/03-aggregation.md

 `SELECT COUNT(DISTINCT BoxNumber) FROM pettigrew;`

 Good, we have a count of 13 in there, and we know that there are 13 box numbers.

-## AS keyword

-Take another look at the results that we just got.
-The column label for the result is `COUNT(DISTINCT BoxNumber)`.
-This may be fine if we're just investigating things, but isn't great if we end up with a larger tool.
-By default, whatever piece of SQL code that creates that column in the SELECT statement area will end up as the column name in the table view.
-There may also be situations where you might want to change an exising column name to something more descriptive.

-Either way, you can control the header name with the `AS` keyword.
-Place this after the column decleration in the `SELECT` area.
-Example:  `BoxNumber as box`.

-`SELECT DISTINCT BoxNumber as box FROM pettigrew;`

-When we run this, we get the same contents as we have before, but now the column header is `box`.
-Let's add our COUNT() back in there.

-`SELECT COUNT(DISTINCT BoxNumber) as numberOfBoxes FROM pettigrew;`

-We can also make these aggregation column names much more specific, so we can remember what they stand for.
-Sometimes aggregations or transformations can get lengthy, so you'll want to change them to make your results more readable.

 ## `GROUP BY`